no2key/zq/zst/README.md

 blobs of zng data.

 > Unlike parquet, there is no explicit arrangement the column chunks into
-> row groups but rather allow them to grow at different rates so a
+> row groups but rather they are allowed to grow at different rates so a
-> high-volume column might be comprised of many vectors while a low-volume
+> high-volume column might be comprised of many segments while a low-volume
 > column must just one or several.
 This allows scans of low-volume record types
 > (the "mice") to perform well amongst high-volume record types (the "elephants"),
 > i.e., there are not a bunch of seeks with tiny reads of mice data interspersed